-The General Data Protection Regulation, GDPR has been in effect close to three years now.
-The ultimate goal of the regulation is to protect personal data of EU residents and ensure their fundamental right to privacy.
+The General Data Protection Regulation, GDPR has been in effect for close to three years now.
+The ultimate goal of the regulation is to protect the personal data of EU residents and ensure their fundamental right to privacy.
 Businesses are still dealing with the mammoth of a privacy law.
 Big tech firms and conglomerates have a poor track record when it comes to compliance.
 But, startups have a competitive edge.

 Unlike large companies that have to make major structural and operational changes, GDPR compliance for startups can be faster and agile.
 GDPR mandates the concept of privacy by design.
-It is a framework where you embed privacy friendly settings into products, services and all business practices at the outset.
+It is a framework where you embed privacy-friendly settings into products, services and all business practices at the outset.
 Startups, usually at an early stage of business, can build and implement privacy in their business model and get GDPR compliant easily.